 "In the face of intense hostile machine-gun, mortar and rifle fire, [he] continuously moved from one flank to the other to lead assault groups one by one in their attacks on Japanese emplacements," Well's citation states.

-He was severely wounded while directing an attack on a particularly formidable blockhouse that had halted his platoon’s advance.
+Wells He was severely wounded while directing an attack on a particularly formidable blockhouse that which had halted his platoon’s advance.

 Undeterred, he pressed the attack until the fortified position was eliminated.

 "When, an hour later, the pain from his wound became so intense that he was no longer able to walk, [Wells] established his command post in a position from which to observe the progress of his men and continued to control their attack by means of messengers," according to his citation.

 The battle for the 546-foot mountain overlooking the tiny volcanic island raged for another two days after Wells was evacuated to a hospital ship.